-He regularly serves as bond counsel, underwriter’s counsel, credit enhancer’s counsel and borrower’s counsel.
+He regularly serves as bond counsel, underwriter’s counsel, lender’s counsel, and borrower’s counsel in public finance transactions.
 Mr. Brooks also represents corporate trustees in initial bond issuance as well as post-default matters.

-Mr. Brooks represents manufacturing companies which are relocating or expanding, with a heavy emphasis on foreign direct investment.
-Mr. Brooks negotiates incentive packages with state and local governments and helps companies successfully implement promised incentives.
+Mr. Brooks represents manufacturing and other companies that are relocating or expanding, with an emphasis on foreign direct investment.
+Mr. Brooks negotiates incentive packages with state and local governments and helps companies successfully implement and receive promised incentives.

 Mr. Brooks is a member of the National Association of Bond Lawyers and the Local Government Section of the State Bar of Georgia.
 He is a graduate of the Regional Leadership Institute for the Metro Atlanta region.